foxwallet/hc.foxwallet.com/docs/filecoin-advance/import-from-filfox.md

 ## 2. Import to FoxWallet

-There are two ways to add wallet, one way is click the switch button at the top left of the homepage to add wallet.
+There are two ways to add a wallet, one is to click the switch button at the top left of the homepage to add a wallet.

 ![](../img/add-wallet-1.png)

-The other way is click “Wallets” button in “Settings” page.
+The other is to click “Wallets” button in “Settings” page.

 ![](../img/add-wallet-2.png)

-And then you will enter the “Wallets” page.
+When you will enter the “Wallets” page:

 Click "Add wallet" —> Import private key —> set your wallet name and choose “Lotus private key” —> input your private key —> Submit.